In this tutorial, you will learn what might cause connectivity issues on your Android and how to fix them.

-Some apps might have taken over network controls on your device.
-That can sometimes interfere with Surfshark (or any other VPN) connection.
+Some apps might have taken over network control on your device.
+This can sometimes interfere with Surfshark (or any other VPN) connection.

 That applies to anti-virus software, other VPNs, firewalls, and file-sharing apps.
-If you have any of those, try disabling it.
+If you have any of those, try disabling them.
 Then reboot your device and see if the connection gets any better.

 - Switch to a different network.

 Connectivity issues might be network-specific.
-That often happens if the Internet provider applies some kind of restrictions on its network.
-To see if that is the case, try to check if connectivity issues remain while connected to a different network.
+This often happens if the Internet provider applies some kind of restrictions on its network.
+To see if this is the case, try to check if connectivity issues remain while connected to a different network.